Last Updated on 28-Mar-2023 by Charles Maxwell

-Understanding Styles is essential to using Microsoft Word efficiently.
+Understanding styles is essential to using Microsoft Word efficiently.
 This is also true for using LibreOffice Writer and Google Docs.
-The styles feature helps you to consistently control the appearance of all parts of a document.
-The styles feature bundles formatting commands together.
+The styles feature helps ensure consistent control of the appearance of a document.
+It bundles formatting commands together.
 If you are going to work intelligently with Microsoft Word or its competitors, you need to understand styles.

 This article focuses on Microsoft Word, which has the most powerful and versatile styles feature.
-Much of what is said here also applies LibreOffice Writer.
+However, much of what is said also applies to LibreOffice Writer.
 To a lesser extent it applies to Google Docs, which has limited styles functionality.

 Why Use Styles

 Styles help you create—with the least effort—headings, paragraphs, tables, lists, and other document elements that are uniform and attractive.
 They are a great aide to creating footers, footnotes, endnotes, and captions.
 Once you have set up the styles settings, they work behind the scenes, letting you focus on crafting your message.
 Unfortunately, because styles work in the background, many people are unaware of their value or ignore their power.

 You can use styles through all the stages of composing and perfecting a document.
 From the initial outlining of your ideas to final publication, styles keep your document organized.
 And when you are done, styles help your readers see your document’s structure and more readily understand your ideas.

 Since Word 2007, Microsoft has prominently displayed styles as a group on the home tab of the command ribbon.
 Prior versions of Word positioned styles under the format menu.
 Below is a view of the home tab and styles group in Word 2010.
 Versions 2007 through 2019 and 365 are similar.

 Clicking on any style in the styles gallery will apply it to the location you last selected in your document.
 A right click on a style in the gallery offers the option to modify the features of that style.